MagneticRotor/rotating-magnetic-field/README.md

 Once the communication is established you should see information streaming from the rotator.
 Enter the "help" command for a list of available commands.

+#### Using Screen on Mac
+Use the screen command to connect to the controller on a mac/unix machine:
+ * Go to the /dev folder: cd /dev
+ * Look for the correct device: use ls - look for something called USB**** tty.usbmodemNNNN
+ * Use the screen command: screen /dev/tty.usbmodem1411 115200 (make sure you have the correct device name from the /dev folder

 ### Recording Data
 The system includes an SD card slot.
 Whenever a properly formatted SD card is inserted the system records current settings and readouts.
 Each hour a new file is generated, the filename format is YYMMDDHH.TXT composed of the current year, month, day and hour.
 It is recommended to unplug the system from the power supply / USB cable before removing the SD card.
 The system also keeps a logfile file in the format YYMMDDLG.TXT which contains a log of system events.